live-interfaces/liveinterfaces2020/proceedings.md

 The proceedings for ICLI 2020 will be posted as soon as they are ready.

+Document templates for submissions to ICLI2020 can be found [here](./submissiontemplates/submissiontemplates.zip)

 Proceedings from previous years can be found at the respective webpages.
 Please visit them at the following links:

 * [2012, selection](http://arteca.mit.edu/journal/leonardo-volume-48-issue-3)